A Brief History

 Today the Order survives in the forms of several competing organizations, each of which claim to be the rightful heir to the title of the Knights Hospitaller.
 In 2013, the discovery of the ruins of the original hospital of the Amalfitans in Jerusalem was announced by the Israel Antiquities Authority.
 Measuring a whopping 150,000 square feet in area, the hospital served as many as 2000 patients at a time.
 Many of the children of patients, especially orphans, became Knights of Rhodes.

-Questions for Students (and others): Have you heard of the Knights Hospitallers?
+Question for students (and subscribers): Have you heard of the Knights Hospitallers?
 Do you believe military orders of knights have a place within a church structure?
 Are you familiar with The Crusades?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!